 Can I make these mashed potatoes ahead of time?

-Yes, you can make mashed potatoes ahead and store them in the refrigerator.
-Just be sure to reheat them gently with a bit of milk or cream to restore their original texture.
+Yes, make ahead and store in the fridge.
+Reheat gently with a bit of milk or cream to make them creamy again.

 Conclusion